feiphoon/ner-pipeline/README.md

 docker image ls
 ```

-To create a docker volumen and run a file on it:
+To create a docker volume and run a file on it:
 ```bash
 inv ps.run
 ```